wragge/trove-data-guide/_sources/accessing-data/using-web-interface.md

 Example of the Citation tab with the BibTex option selected
 ```

-In the digitised newspaper iterface, the 'Citation' tab includes a button to download a BibTex record.
+In the digitised newspaper viewer, the 'Citation' tab includes a button to download a BibTex record.

 ```{figure} ../images/newspaper-citation-options.png
 :name: newspaper-citation-tab